-The core metadata elements as defined in ISO 19115 and S-100 Part 3 (Metadata Profile) shall be included with the data product.
-Discovery and Quality metadata shall be structured as per Appendixes 1 & 2 of S-100 Part 3, respectively.
+The core metadata elements as defined in ISO 19115 and S-100 Part 4 (Metadata) shall be included with the data product.
+Discovery and Quality metadata shall be structured as per S-100 Parts 4a and 4c, respectively.
 Any additional metadata items required for a particular product specification shall be documented in the data product specification.
 These should be defined using ISO 19115 and ISO 19139, with extensions or restrictions if required.
 The application schema shall show how metadata is carried in the datasets.
 This information shall be specified for each identified scope.